In 2026, more collectors and investors than ever are asking the same question: are Jaeger-LeCoultre watches good for investment?

 • 2019: The ultra-complicated Master Grande Tradition Gyrotourbillon Westminster Perpétuel shows JLC still leads in high horology.

 For investors, this long record of horological innovation and mechanical integrity is not just trivia.
-It’s the backbone of Jaeger-LeCoultre’s brand equity—which is precisely what protects resale value over decades.
+It’s the backbone of Jaeger-LeCoultre’s brand equity, and that’s precisely what protects resale value over decades.
 Unlike brands that come in and out of style, JLC has built trust with collectors generation after generation.

 Jaeger-LeCoultre watches